-Sometimes they would be really happy talking to me about the little things in their lives, laughing to themselves or smiling nonstop for no reason.
-Next thing you know it, they would scream on the phone every night in their rooms or start yelling at you for almost no reason.
+Oftentimes they would be really happy talking to me about the little things in their lives, laughing to themselves or smiling nonstop for no reason.
+Next thing you know it, they would scream on the phone every night in their rooms or start yelling at you for no reason.

 Sometimes I even wondered if they were imaging the whole thing.
 They thought they were screaming at someone on the phone, but in fact they were just screaming at themselves.

 One roommate once told me she wanted to kill herself.
 I freaked out and told her to get professional help.
 Luckily, she did.
-But she would tell me that from time to time.
+But she would tell me she had that thought from time to time.

-Sometimes I would picture what I would do if they did that in our apartment.
+Sometimes I pictured what I would do if they committed suicide in our apartment.
 I just tried my best to force that thought out of my head.

 Once they started talking about something, they wouldn’t stop.
 And they would repeat same topic day in and day out until I just couldn’t take it anymore.

 I know you might think they were just talkative.
 But trust me, when you see someone talking without taking a breath about the same story 5-6 times within an hour, you’ll know it’s not normal.